 Don’t be afraid to modify Exercises

-In some Yoga classes there are contraindicated positions that modern exercise physiology has proven are not safe to do.
+In some Yoga classes, there are contraindicated positions that modern exercise physiology has proven are not safe to do.
 If anything doesn’t feel right to you, stop immediately.

-Now we know a lot more about anatomy and functional movement than we did way back in the 1920s when Pilates was first developed and way more about human physiology then when yoga asanas were first developed thousands of years ago so there are some asanas that we no longer consider safe to perform.
+We know a lot more about anatomy and functional movement than we did way back in the 1920s when Pilates was first developed.
+Yoga asanas were first developed thousands of years ago so there are some asanas that we no longer consider safe to perform.

-For instance in my Pilates class that I take 4 times a week there are always a lot of long holds in plank position.
-But I am just getting over a rotator cuff injury so I can’t hold a plank position for very long.
-Planks require stability in the shoulders, hips and core trunk muscles.
+In a Pilates class that I used to take 4 times a week, there were always a lot of long holds in the plank position.
+But I was just getting over a rotator cuff injury so I couldn’t hold a plank position for very long.
+Planks require stability in the shoulders, hips, and core trunk muscles.

-Planks are especially difficult on a moving platform, so I modify generously by going down on my knees or changing the position of my feet or simply getting out of the plank position sooner than the other students.
+Planks are especially difficult on a moving platform, so I modified generously by going down on my knees or changing the position of my feet.
+Sometimes I would get out of the plank position sooner than the other students.

-My injured shoulder doesn’t have the strength and stability to hold super planks right now.
+My injured shoulder didn’t have the strength or stability to hold super planks at that time.

-Do I feel like a wuss for cutting an exercise short when it seems like everyone else is keeping up?
+Did I feel like a wuss for cutting an exercise short when everyone else was keeping up?

-Sure, sometimes I get frustrated.
-But I know this is healthiest for my rotator cuff while it is recovering.
+Sure, sometimes I would get frustrated.
+But I knew this was healthiest for my rotator cuff while it was recovering.

 Have fun and don’t be afraid to shop around.
-There are also many online courses you can watch to get a feel for the differences between Yoga and Pilates.
+There are also many online courses you can follow along with to get a feel for the differences between Yoga and Pilates.
 Though for Pilates work on the apparatus you have to go to a studio.